Four-Year Plan What to Do, When

 Most first-year students find winter term a valuable time for a first visit

-- Meet with a career counselor to review our career exploration resources.
+- Meet with a career advisor to review our career exploration resources.
 Make an appointment in LexLink or come to our office to meet a career fellow.

 - Discuss possible majors with your faculty advisor and upper-level classmates.
 Seek diversity in courses to help identify your interests or discover new interests.

-- Consider taking the online Self-Assessments and meeting with a Career Development advisor to discuss your interests.
+- Consider taking the online Self-Assessments and meeting with a career advisor to discuss your interests.

 - Participate in campus and/or volunteer activities to further explore your interests, abilities and values.